Frojd/Wagtail-Pipit/{{cookiecutter.project_name}}/README.md

 ### This boilerplate is https by default, I only want http?

-No problem, update your docker-compose file and add `command: runserver` to your `web` container, then restart with `docker-compose stop && docker-compose up`
+No problem, update your docker-compose file and add `command: runserver` to your `web` container, then restart your project.

 ### How do I install the application on the web server?